goatzillax/BIG-LOAD/README.md

 Make sure it doesn't make contact with the dead half of the load cell anywhere.

+Also an alternate version because PLA seems have prtty hi friction against spools, esp. cardboard ones, so I wanted to make teflon surface.  butt only teflon i has is 4mm tubes, so I put some slots for those.

-Recommend putting mouse ears on the four extents.
+Recommend putting mouse ears on the four extents, n also support teh screw holes duh.
+Rest should bridge OK unless ur printr suuuxx.

 ## Todo:  NFC tags?